kputnins/dainas-generator/README.md

 - Node script to scrape the training text corpus
 - Node script to create and train the model with TensorFlow.js
-- React front end app, to generate folk songs
+- React front end app, to generate folk songs by loading a model and generating data in the browser

 ## Building and running on localhost